Rolls-Royce Phantom V: Politicians and royalty

 The Governor of Hong Kong Chris Patten used a Phantom V for ceremonial occasions.
-It was removed from Hong Kong by the Royal Navy immediately following the handover to China on 1 July 1997.
+It handed over to Tung Chee-hwa, the territory's Chief Executive, immediately following the handover to China on 1 July 1997.

 The Philippines has a 1960 Phantom V that was owned by former First Lady Imelda Romualdez Marcos, wife of President Ferdinand Marcos.
 The car is currently displayed at the Philippine Presidential Car Museum.

-Mohammad Reza Pahlavi, the Shah of Iran, owned a Phantom V. Since his exile, the car has been kept in his royal residence in Tehran and is occasionally shown to the public among the other luxurious cars owned by the Shah, including a unique Rolls-Royce Phantom VI and a Phantom IV.
+Mohammad Reza Pahlavi, the Shah of Iran, owned a Phantom V. Since his exile, the car has been kept in his royal residence in Tehran and is occasionally shown to the public among the other luxurious cars owned by the Shah, including a unique Rolls-Royce Phantom IV and a Phantom VI.

 Yugoslav president Josip Broz Tito had a 1960 Rolls-Royce Phantom V in presidential collection for representative purposes.
 The car is now displayed at the Museum of Yugoslavia, Belgrade.

 Romanian dictator Nicolae Ceausescu bought a 1967 landaulet but returned it to Rolls-Royce upon the disapproval of the Politburo.
 It was used by Queen Elizabeth II on two-state visits.